-Thomas P. Seager, Ph.D., is Associate Professor of Sustainable Engineering and the Built Environment at Arizona State University.
-Dr. Seager is the author of more than 50 publications related to sustainability, with particular emphasis on the environmental implications of alternative energy technologies.
-Most recently, Dr. Seager has been working in collaboration with researchers at the U.S. Army Corp of Engineers and Purdue University to establish quantitative measures of resilience applicable to complex systems.
-Dr. Seager's approach emphasizes the importance of understanding resilience management as an on-going process, rather than a variable of state.
+Thomas P. Seager, Ph.D. is Associate Professor of Sustainable Engineering and the Built Environment at Arizona State University.
+Dr. Seager is the author over 50 publications related to sustainability, with particular emphasis on the environmental implications of alternative energy technologies.
+Most recently, Dr. Seager has been working in collaboration with researchers at the U.S. Army Corps of Engineers and Purdue University to establish quantitative measures of resilience applicable to complex systems.
+Dr. Seager's approach emphasizes the importance of understanding resilience management as an ongoing process, rather than a variable of state.
 Most importantly, resilience approaches must be differentiated from (and understood as complementary to) traditional risk-based approaches to be most effective.